Rockingham Flames: Club history

 In 2019, the Flames women finished the regular season in seventh position with a 13–9 record before reaching the WSBL Grand Final after going undefeated over the first two rounds of the finals.
 In the grand final, the Flames defeated the Warwick Senators 85–56 to win their third WSBL championship.

 In 2021, the SBL was rebranded as NBL1 West.
 The Flames men went on to reach the NBL1 West Grand Final to mark their first grand final appearance in their history, where they were defeated 92–82 by the Perry Lakes Hawks.

 In 2022, the Flames men reached their second straight grand final, where they defeated the Geraldton Buccaneers 91–79 to win their maiden championship.
 At the NBL1 National Finals, the team was crowned national champions with an 85–74 win over the Frankston Blues in the championship game.

+In 2023, the Flames men finished the regular season in first place with a 19–3 record to win their first ever minor premiership.
+They went on to lose to the Joondalup Wolves in the preliminary final.
+At the NBL1 National Finals, the team reached the grand final where they lost 90–85 to the Knox Raiders.

+In 2024, the Flames women finished the regular season in first place with an 18–2 record and went on to reach the NBL1 West grand final.
+In the grand final, the Flames defeated the Cockburn Cougars 97–81 to win their fourth title.
+They went on a 21–2 run in the last five minutes to overrun the Cougars, including scoring 19 consecutive points.

+In 2025, the Flames men finished the regular season in first place with a 19–3 record.
+They went on to lose to the Warwick Senators in the preliminary final.